When to fly

-The city on the Lombardy plains is beautiful, dynamic and very well dressed.
+Find a cheap flight to Milan and see the city on the Lombardy plains, beautiful, dynamic and very well dressed.
 It's a financial centre, a city of the arts, a sporting town and a world-famous fashion capital.
 You can almost fall over the art works, churches, museums and statues spread around the city.

 The spiky-spired, statue-laden cathedral (Duomo) occupies a central position in Milan - the streets fan out from there.
 No less impressive is the Galleria Vittorio Emanuele II.
 This enormous shopping mall is home to the likes of Gucci, Prada and Louis Vuitton.

 The fashion district takes in Via Montenapoleone, Via Sant'Andrea, Via della Spiga and Via Manzoni - all high-end.
 A city where several designers including Armani, Missoni, Valentino, Versace and Prada started out.

 The other Milanese passion is football.
 Home to two football teams - Inter FC and AC Milan.
 The San Siro is one of the temples of football.